If you’ve got thousands of dollars to spend on a mattress, save some time. You don’t need to read this article.

 Besides age, there are some other signs you can look for that denote whether it’s time to get another one.

-- It smells – If it stinks, it’s time for a new one.
+- It smells – If it stinks, get another one.
 You can try refreshing it with baking soda and sunlight.
 That may or may not be a real fix depending on the situation.
 It might be rife with mold, and this would improve the mattress only temporarily.
 Baking soda and sunlight can be a poor match for urine that has been allowed to soak in and dry, for example.

 - It makes a lot of noise – Does it squeak?
 This could be a sign that springs are about to start sticking through the fabric.
-If the squeaking is so loud that you inadvertently wake up each time you turn over, that’s not good either.
-If true, and if you’ve tried adjusting the slats underneath the bed, it’s a strong indicator that it’s time for a new mattress.
+If the squeaking is so loud that you inadvertently wake up when you turn over, that’s not good either.
+If true, and if you’ve tried adjusting the slats underneath the bed, it’s a strong indicator that it’s time.

-- It sags – A concave mattress gives back pain.
+- It sags – A concave mattress gives you back problems.
 A memory foam topper may be something to investigate in this case.

-- Your back pain is real – Turns out, your tossing and turning — and your weight — affects your ability to sleep.
+- Your back pain is real – Turns out, your tossing and turning — and your body weight — affects your ability to sleep.
 If your weight or preferred sleeping position has changed since you last bought a mattress, it may be another reason to change.
-Your back isn’t necessarily supposed to hurt as you age.
+Age alone shouldn’t cause your back to hurt.

 So you’ve decided to buy a new mattress…